EENI Global Business School

 India-Chabahar (Iran)-Afghanistan Corridor

 Indeed, the rise of the young Indian urban consumer has been a characteristic of the Indian economic transformation.
-In their mid-twenties, members of this segment do not think twice before spending on expensive global brands.
+In their mid-twenties, members of this segment do not think twice before spending on expensive global Brands.
 They are comfortable buying on credit, have purchased a house and a car, something their parents could never have dreamt of doing in their youth.
 The house is an investment for them and the car an indulgence.

 The Indian industrial sector majorly consisting of heavy and light engineering, steel, automotive, biotechnology, drugs and pharmaceuticals, food processing, mines and minerals, and fertilizers.